logto-io/docs/docs/docs/references/users/README.md

 ### Identities

-_Identities_ contain the user info retrieved from social sign-in (a.k.a. sign-in with a social connector).
+_Identities_ contain the user info retrieved from social sign-in (i.e., sign-in with a social connector).

 The user info varies by provider, but it will typically include the following: